pkolchanov/CustomizingPython/tail.md

 ```

 #### Importlib
-The other important thing is to update imporlib after the new bytecode is introduced.
+The other important step is to update the imporlib after introducing the new bytecode.
+Since some Python libraries are frozen and linked to the Python interpreter, it is necessary to freeze them after any bytecode updates.

 Change `MAGIC_NUMBER` constant in the `Lib/importlib/_bootstrap_external.py`.
 This will lead to .pyc files with the old `MAGIC_NUMBER` to be recompiled by the interpreter on import.